 6 Accessible Walks

 Love the outdoors?
-Us too, and we think everyone should be able to enjoy the gorgeous Cornish countryside, so we've rounded up some accessible walks, perfect for autumn.
+Us too, and we think everyone should be able to enjoy the gorgeous Cornish countryside, so we've rounded up some accessible walks, perfect for all seasons.

-Finding walks in Cornwall that wheel friendly can be tricky, so we’ve rounded up five walks for autumn that are suitable for anyone needing to use a wheelchair, mobility scooter, buggy, pushchair or just for those where lots of steps and all that up and down just doesn’t work.
+Finding walks in Cornwall that wheel friendly can be tricky, so we’ve rounded up five walks that are suitable for anyone needing to use a wheelchair, mobility scooter, buggy, pushchair or just for those where lots of steps and all that up and down just doesn’t work.
 We’ve listed in order of length, shortest first.
 Ready?
 Let’s roll.

 Cardinham Woods (1.5 miles circular)

 The ancient woodlands of Cardinham Woods are just the place for an a spot of fresh air and forest bathing, with a real mix of trees.
 The Lady Vale trail is suitable for all types of wheels (except, we’d warn, kids scooters) and if you choose the anti-clockwise direction, starting by the toilets in the carpark, you’ll end on a downwards slope by Muddy award winning Woods Cafe (above), perfect for a cup of tea and slice of cake.

 Penzance to Marazion (2.7 miles one way)